awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 Yes, but the functionality is currently limited to Google Drive and Home Folders.
 By default, AWS VAM configures Home Folders for your AppStream 2.0 persistent storage.
 While launching AWS VAM, you can define your Google Drive for G Suite Domain within the solution so that your fleets launch with your preferred persistent storage provider.
 If you need to configure Microsoft One Drive for Business, you will need to configure that in the streaming page of the Amazon AppStream 2.0 Console or programmatically.

-**Q: Are there any differences in accessing persistent within Amazon AppStream 2.0 sessions launched using AWS VAM?**
+**Q: Are there any differences in accessing persistent storage within Amazon AppStream 2.0 sessions launched using AWS VAM?**

 No. Users can access a home folder during their application streaming session.
 Any file they save to their home folder will be available for use in the future.

 **Q. Can I enable multiple persistent storage options for an Amazon AppStream 2.0 stack with AWS VAM?**

 Yes.
 If you configured Google Drive when launching AWS VAM, Home Folders and Google Drive for G Suite will be available within your AppStream 2.0 streaming sessions.
-To Microsoft OneDrive for Business you will need to configure that through the AWS Console or programmatically.
+To add Microsoft OneDrive for Business, you will need to configure that through the AWS Console or programmatically.

 **Q. How do I enable Google Drive for G Suite for Amazon AppStream 2.0 within AWS VAM?**